contentful/slash-developers/docs/concepts/apis.md

  - Integration with other backend systems, such as an e-commerce shop
  - Building custom editing experiences.
 In fact, our own editing application at (https://app.contentful.com) is built on top of this API.

+Note: The Content Management API can also be used to retrieve content.
+However, it is used to only manage content, so the entirety of items will be retrieved (i.e. all localized and unpublished content).

 [Read the reference documentation for the Content Management API][2]

 ## Content Preview API